Khadreal/contributor-plugin/README.md

 ## 🛠️ Usage
-1. Edit a post in WordPress.
+1. Edit a post/page in WordPress.
 2. In the **Contributors** meta box, select the users to be listed as contributors.
 3. Save the post.
 The contributors will be displayed at the end of the post.